Cluff leads South Dakota State against St. Thomas - WTOP News

 Saint Paul, Minnesota; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: South Dakota State visits St. Thomas after Oscar Cluff scored 30 points in South Dakota State’s 91-70 victory against the Denver Pioneers.
+BOTTOM LINE: South Dakota State visits St. Thomas after Oscar Cluff scored 30 points in South Dakota State’s 91-70 victory over the Denver Pioneers.

-The Tommies have gone 6-0 in home games.
-St. Thomas has a 0-1 record in games decided by less than 4 points.
+The Tommies are 6-0 on their home court.
+St. Thomas ranks fourth in the Summit League in team defense, giving up 73.8 points while holding opponents to 42.9% shooting.

-The Jackrabbits are 1-0 in Summit League play.
-South Dakota State scores 78.7 points while outscoring opponents by 7.7 points per game.
+The Jackrabbits have gone 1-0 against Summit League opponents.
+South Dakota State ranks sixth in the Summit League shooting 34.8% from 3-point range.

-St. Thomas makes 49.9% of its shots from the field this season, which is 8.7 percentage points higher than South Dakota State has allowed to its opponents (41.2%).
-South Dakota State averages 8.9 made 3-pointers per game this season, 0.5 more makes per game than St. Thomas allows.
+St. Thomas scores 85.5 points, 14.5 more per game than the 71.0 South Dakota State gives up.
+South Dakota State averages 8.9 made 3-pointers per game this season, 0.5 more makes per game than St. Thomas gives up.

+The Tommies and Jackrabbits face off Wednesday for the first time in conference play this season.

+TOP PERFORMERS: Carter Bjerke is shooting 43.8% from beyond the arc with 2.3 made 3-pointers per game for the Tommies, while averaging 9.2 points.

 LAST 10 GAMES: Tommies: 8-2, averaging 86.4 points, 27.9 rebounds, 14.3 assists, 7.9 steals and 2.3 blocks per game while shooting 50.9% from the field.
 Their opponents have averaged 74.7 points per game.